-Following application approval and continuing through the duration of the affordability period, the HDGF recipient must notify OHFA immediately of proposed changes to the project and seek OHFA approval to implement these changes.
+Following application approval and continuing through the affordability period, the HDGF recipient must notify OHFA immediately of proposed changes to the project and seek OHFA approval.
 Such changes include, but are not limited to, changes in the development team (developer, general contractor, sales agent/management entity, etc.), changes in the number of units or unit mix and changes to the target population.

-- Prior to submitting the final closeout report, notification must be directed to the project's assigned Development or Project Administration Analyst. - After project closeout, notification must be sent to the Project Portfolio Manager at OHFAProjectChanges@ohiohome.org.
+- Prior to submitting the final closeout report, notification must be directed to the project's assigned OHFA Analyst. - After project closeout, notification must be sent to the Project Portfolio Manager at OHFAProjectChanges@ohiohome.org.

-4. HDGF Closing
+HDGF Closing

-Once the funding agreement is signed by all appropriate parties, the applicant is able to request a closing of the HDGF note and mortgage.
 The project team must compile and submit all required due diligence before requesting a closing date, as described in the OHFA Loan Closing Procedures document on the OHFA Loan Closing webpage.
 The requested closing date must be between 30 and 60 days from the date the request was submitted.

-5. Construction and Project Administration
+Construction and Project Administration

-Once developments have a signed funding agreement, they will be referred to a Project Administration Analyst.
+Once developments have a signed funding agreement and submitted set up documents, they will be referred to a Project Administration Analyst.
 The analyst will guide them through the construction, draw and closeout process.